 Paradoxically, while the entertainment industry and its advertisers tap into the Hispanic community’s resources, programming still falls short of the need to expand and present U.S. Latinos in a more modern and contemporary manner.
 This omission deprives an entire community of a source of cultural pride and reality and the country-at-large of a true picture of the American mosaic.

-Since 1997, the Foundation has provided scholarships to more than 350 Hispanic students pursuing graduate degrees in the arts in excess of $1 million dollars.
+Since 1997, the Foundation has provided scholarships, outreach and adjunct programs to more than 500 Hispanic students pursuing graduate degrees in the arts in excess of $5 million dollars.